 Challenging Negative Thinking Activities for Positive Self Talk

-CBT based counseling activities to change negative thinking and replacing it with positive self-talk.
+Counseling resources to change negative thoughts and replacing them with positive self talk.
 Use this in small group counseling or individual counseling to help students with automatic negative thoughts identify them, find strategies to challenge them, and create positive replacement thoughts.

 This resource is packed with materials so you can continue to practice and reinforce the concept til students feel comfortable.